cyristo/apifit/README.md

 Installation
 ------------
-Prerequisite : have Java 8 and FitNesse installed.
+Prerequisite : have Java 8 installed.

-* Download Apifit <version>.zip
+* Download Apifit x.x.zip
 * Extract the zip
 * Start FitNesse
 * You are ready to go !